-The bulletin for the service can be found at the bottom of the page
+The worship bulletin can be found at the bottom of the page.

 3.17.20 Pastoral Letter for Worship during COVID-19

 I really missed meeting with you for worship this past Sunday.
 That’s a highlight of my week that I depend on for spiritual strength, and not having it seemed very strange.
 A few staff members did hold a brief prayer and song service in case anyone missed the cancellation notice and showed up.
 It turned out there was only one person who joined us.
 But I felt that we represented the whole congregation as we spaced ourselves out around a candle and a Bible on a table in the center of our circle to pray and sing and hear scripture.
 We prayed for you and for all of us.

 We won’t be able to do even this kind of gathering for the next few weeks since social distancing such as staying in our homes is so crucial to slowing the spread of the coronavirus.
 This will enable our hospital facilities to handle the number of cases that will be mounting.
 Thank you for doing the hard but responsible thing by following the advice of the CDC and our state and county health officials.